 For the broth

-Grind the mahi mahi in a food processor or meat grinder.
+Step 1: Grind the mahi-mahi in a food processor or meat grinder.
 Using your hands, mix in the salt, pepper and chili powder.
-Shape into 1 to 1 1/2-inch balls.
+Shape into 1 to 1 1/2-inch ball.

 Step 2: Melt the olive oil and butter in a medium pot over medium heat.
 Saute the leek until translucent, 5 minutes.
 Season with salt and pepper.
 Add the parsley bouquet and chicken stock.
 Bring to a boil over high heat.